Creatures the World Forgot: Production

 All of the exterior sequences were shot in Namibia and South Africa.
 The film is the fourth and last of Hammer's "Cave Girl" sequence of films, directed by Don Chaffey and assistant director Simon Petersen, preceded by One Million Years B.C.
 (1966) (also directed by Don Chaffey), Prehistoric Women (1967) and When Dinosaurs Ruled the Earth (1970).
 Like the other films, it trades heavily on the audience appeal of scantily-clad tribeswomen.
 This film eschews the stop-motion animated dinosaurs of the first and third of the series.

 Creatures the World Forgot is not related to two later, similarly titled films, The Land That Time Forgot (1975), and The People That Time Forgot (1977).
-These were made by Amicus Productions and both starred Doug McClure.
+Made by Amicus Productions and adapted from novels by Edgar Rice Burroughs, both films starred Doug McClure.